-It’s Saturday evening and you and your hubby have just left a fancy restaurant.
-It’s date night and it’s long overdue.
-You’ve both been crazy busy at work and you haven’t had a lot of time lately to nurture your relationship.
+It’s Saturday night and you and your hubby have just left the restaurant.
+Date night is long overdue.
+You’ve both been crazy busy at work and haven’t had a lot of time together lately.

 Thankfully, tonight is all about the two of you.

 No distractions.
-No work emails to answer.
+No emails to answer.
 And no “I’m too tired.”

-You’ve both spent the last three hours flirting with each other over dinner and now, all you can think about is drinking wine and having passionate sex by the fireplace.
+You’ve spent the last three hours flirting over dinner and now, all you can think about is drinking wine and cuddling by the fireplace.

 As you get into the car, your cell phone rings and naturally, you answer.

 “Hey, how are you?
 That’s awesome!
-How was it?
-Tell me all about it.
+Tell me more.
 I only have 15 minutes as we’re just on our way home.”

 But, as you say good-bye, you notice an instant energy shift.